Early Childhood Education (MAE)

 Step one: Express your interest

 Please complete the online interest form on the Overview tab to express your interest in joining a future Early Childhood Education MAE cohort.
-The next cohort is scheduled to begin Fall 2015.
+The next cohort is scheduled to begin Summer 2017.
 We will use the information you provide to send you program updates, including important information about application deadlines as they become available.

 Step two: Apply for admission

+We are now accepting applications for the Summer 2017 term.
 We encourage you to apply for admission to graduate studies through the University of Northern Iowa as soon as possible.
-A few spots remain in the Fall 2015 cohort.
-Completed applications will be considered until June 1, 2015, or until all available spots are filled.
+Full consideration will be given for applications completed by March 31, 2017.

 Former UNI students: The online application requires logging in with your CatID credentials.
 If you have forgotten your username or passphrase, contact us at CESP-Consult@uni.edu or 800-772-1746 and let us know that you are interested in applying for the Elementary Education MAE program.